The 11 Plus (11+) Guide: Everything You Need to Know

 Who Can Take the Exam?

 Independent schools mostly require that students take the ISEB Pre-Test.
 Some will then offer a place, others will require an additional interview, and the most selective will have an interview and additional written exams.
-We offer a revision course specifically for preparation for these exams.

 When to Apply for the Exam and When the Exam Takes Place